andrewringler/git-annex-turtle/DESIGN.md

 ## TODO
+ * BUG: quiting from menubar icon should quit running git processes too
+ * BUG: some process is adding just filenames (not complete relative paths) to the database
+ * BUG: new folders are not being discovered after the full scan
  * don't process command requests if older than 2-seconds, IE they should only ever be immediate responses to user actions, LOG if older than 2-seconds since this should never happen
  * don’t do command requests for folders still scanning? or at least figure out how to handle them well, also don’t enable context menus until folders done scanning, or figure out how to handle them quickly :)
- * BUG: some process is adding just filenames (not complete relate paths) to the database
- * new folders are not being discovered after the full scan
  * occasional UI lockup (IE menubar icon doesn't work) when manual terminal git tasks are running concurrently with git-annex-turtle
  * add sidebar icon, so the icon is shown when the user has dragged the repo folder onto the sidebar
- * BUG: quiting from menubar icon should quit running git processes too
  * nice, renice git during full scan (or always?)
  * Finder Sync extension should quit automatically if menubar app is not running, this could happen if it crashes and doesn't tell the Finder Sync extension to quit, or is killed by a user or XCode
  * Finder Sync extension seems to launch automatically during some tests, when it shouldn't, how can we get more control over how and when Finder Sync is actually launched?, do we need to restart Finder when installing extension?